RBGOLab/Enhancer-drug-target-pipeline/README.md

 # Enhancer Drug Targets
-Scripts used for identification of ovarian cancer subtype specific drug targets using epigenomic and transcriptomic data from **PAPER REFERENCE TO GO HERE**.
+Scripts used for identification of ovarian cancer subtype specific drug targets using epigenomic and transcriptomic data from https://www.nature.com/articles/s41416-023-02274-2.
 Example input and output files are provided, and comprehensive isntructions for each script and the pipeline steps which the correspond to are outlined below.

 All R scripts and mark downs tested using R 4.0.5.
 R library dependencies are listed at the top of each script file.
 MAGIC code downloaded from https://github.com/asroopra/MAGIC and ammended to allow running on Unix systems.
 Code tested on Python version 3.7.